 licensing and inspection.
 This product may contain

-- In addition to name, address, and the required statement: ” This product was produced in a private residence that is exempt from government licensing and inspection.”
-You must list the ingredients, in descending order of proportion and known allergens.
+- Besides name, address, and the required statement: ” This product was produced in a private residence that is exempt from government licensing and inspection.”
+You must list the ingredients in descending order of proportion and known allergens.

 - You can also SHIP your products!

 As you can see, BIG changes have taken place.
-You can read the bill in it’s entirety here: Home Food Freedom Act
+You can read the bill in it’s entirety here: Homemade Food Freedom Act

 Helpful items for Home Bakery Owners